 5. SEO Basics with a Local Twist

-Local search is essential, especially for any business brick and mortar locations.
+Local search is essential, especially for any business with brick and mortar locations.
+Utilizing the Local Knowledge Panel with Google My Business Posts, updating information, and focusing on your social media strategy can help businesses get discovered in a noisy online world.
 Apply these local SEO tips and watch your local business grow.